Thank you to ALDI for sponsoring this post! And thank you to my readers for supporting the brands who help make my work possible.

 Is there anything more comforting during fall than a bowl of butternut squash soup?
 I don’t think so!

-Every spoonful of this Butternut Squash Soup with Crispy Lentils features wholesome ingredients and warm spices, like butternut squash, lentils, cumin, and cilantro.
-It’s pureed until smooth, leaving you with a luscious and creamy meal to warm you up on chilly fall days.
+Every spoonful of this Butternut Squash Soup with Crispy Lentils features wholesome ingredients like butternut squash and lentils with lots of warming spices.
+It’s pureed until smooth and made luxurious with cashew cream, leaving you with a perfect bowl to cozy up on chilly days.

 To finish it off, crispy roasted lentils are sprinkled on top for crunch, complexity, and protein.
-It’s the best way to turn this appetizer into a main meal!
+It’s the best way to turn a side soup into a dinner soup!

 Table of Contents